Issue BriefApr 11, 2022

 US-India economic integration: Towards an agenda for growing manufacturing and resilient supply chains

 China’s rise and COVID-19 have injected greater urgency into how the United States and India work together to attract global manufacturing and ensure greater supply-chain resiliency.

 By Atlantic Council

-Atman Trivedi is a nonresident senior fellow at the South Asia Center and has over 20 years of foreign policy and trade experience with expertise in India and the broader Asia region.
-He currently works as managing director at Hills & Company, the firm led by Ambassadors Carla Hills and Tom Pickering, advising Fortune 500 U.S. businesses on trade, investment, commercial diplomacy, and politics with a focus on India, other Asian markets, and geopolitics.
+Atman Trivedi is a nonresident senior fellow at the Atlantic Council’s South Asia Center and has over 20 years of foreign policy and trade experience with expertise in India and the broader Asia region.
+He currently works as senior vice president at Albright Stonebridge Group, part of Dentons Global Advisors, and co-leads the firm’s South Asia practice.

 Atman served as senior director for policy in global markets at the US Commerce Department under President Obama.
 He played an important role on India matters, including leadership in the US-India Strategic and Commercial Dialogue and re-imagined US-India CEO Forum, and managed the development of comprehensive strategic plans in key markets with a focus on Asia.
 Earlier in the Administration, he was chief of staff in the US State Department’s nonproliferation bureau.
 Atman was part of diplomatic teams that eliminated Syria’s declared chemical weapons, and addressed nonproliferation challenges in South Asia.